-The Twin Sisters Tarp from MSR is a rugged two-pole pyramid tarp for backcountry explorers who want a simple shelter for their winter adventures.
-It includes two poles and a slight catenary cut that makes it easy to get the correct pitch.
-We were able to get the right pitch on our first try, which is a testament to how well designed the tarp is.
+Thefrom MSR is a rugged two-pole pyramid tarp for backcountry explorers who want a simple shelter for their winter adventures.
+It includes two poles and has a slight catenary cut that makes it easy to get the correct pitch.
+We were able to get the right pitch on our first try, which is a testament to the carefully-crafted designed.

-MSR uses a rugged 30D nylon that is coated with silicone and urethane.
-It is pitched so snow will fall right off and seam sealed to keep rain and sleet from seeping into your living space.
+MSR uses a rugged 30D nylon coated with silicone and urethane in its Twin Sister tarp.
+It is pitched so snow will fall right off and seam-sealed to keep rain and sleet from seeping into your living space.
 Two doors provide easy access to a spacious interior that is suitable for two people and their gear.
 There are no vestibules, but the interior is large enough that they are not needed.

 The tarp has a snow skirt that keeps the wind and snow out and the warmth and heat in.
-It does limit airflow so you’ll have to open one of the doors if you need some fresh air.
-The tarp is rugged and stood up well at 40 miles-per-hour wind and rain.
+It does limit airflow, so you’ll have to open one of the doors if you want some fresh air.
+The tarp is rugged and stood up well at 40 mph wind and rain.
 The adjustable tie-outs were helpful as they allowed us to change the tension on the tarp as the conditions changed.
-The only negative is its weight — at 3-pounds, it’s fine for the winter when you want a rock-solid shelter, but heavy for three-season use.
+The only negative is its weight — at three pounds, it’s fine for the winter when you want a rock-solid shelter, but is heavy for three-season use.

 Single-wall vs. double-wall